Agnes Weston: Legacy

-And I shan't be home no more.

 A portrait of her is included in the mural of heroic women by Walter P. Starmer unveiled in 1921 in St Jude's Church, Hampstead Garden Suburb, London.

 In 2011, a tinned Christmas pudding was discovered at the back of a kitchen cupboard in Poole, Dorset.
 Donated to the museum at Portsmouth Historic Dockyard, it was a "Peek, Frean & Co's Teetotal Plum Pudding" from 1900.
 It was one of a thousand puddings sent to British sailors during the Boer War on behalf of Weston.

 In March 2020, it was announced that Aggie Weston had come top of a public poll from a list of well-known Plymouth women to decide the recipient of the city's next blue plaque.
 The plaque was unveiled on International Women's Day 2021, at the entrance to Endurance Court, Oceansgate in Devonport, opposite the site of the original Royal Sailors Rests buildings before their destruction in 1941 during the Plymouth Blitz.